analogdevicesinc/msdk/Libraries/CLI/README.md

 5. Include cli.h in the approriate source file and initialize the CLI by calling the MXC_CLI_Init function with a pointer to to the UART for the CLI to use, a pointer to the command table, and the number of commands in the command table.

-6. Enable the appropriate interupt vector for the UART used in the CLI (NVIC_EnableIRQ(...)).
+6. Enable the appropriate interupt vector for the UART used in the CLI (i.e. NVIC_EnableIRQ(...)).